Visyond/website-hugo/site/content/solutions/financial-statement-generator.md

   Generate Financial Statements and Automate Reporting.</br>
   <span style="color: #0086ff;">In Minutes</span>.
 topSubTitle: >-
-  Transform your operating model and its forecasts into Balance Sheets, Income and Cash Flow Statements.
+  Transform your spreadsheet model and its forecasts into Balance Sheets, Income and Cash Flow Statements.
 topVideoThumbnail: /video/Auto-generate Financial Statements Driven by Your Model - Visyond.jpg
 topVideo: /video/Auto-generate Financial Statements Driven by Your Model - Visyond.mp4
 isStepsVisible: true